-Requests for rule clarifications may be sent to info@studentrobotics.org.
+Requests for rule clarifications may be made on the Student Robotics forums, and this document will be updated if deemed necessary.
 Requests received within one month of the competition are unlikely to be processed.

 The following changes have been made to the rules since their initial release: